rwaldron/tc39-notes/es8/2017-03/mar-22.md

 AWB: At the last meeting we still had intense dicussions about the syntax and we didn't have consensus.

-DE: But we identiied all the issues...
+DE: But we identified all the issues...

 MM: Independent of .... with a proposal for an orthogonal syntactic framework which points out all of these different cases.
 As long as this is viable ... this should absorb the syntactic issues from the other proposals.
 Then the other proposals, such as "what specifically does a private property mean...independent of placement" are semantics that can be individually worked out in the separate proposals.

 DE: I'd like to hear from people who have actual feedback.

-BT: If I can get to me actual points.
+BT: If I can get to my actual points.
 When you sent the mail about this proposal, I became extremely excited about it.
-I could see how the syntax aligned with my mental mode of the object model.
+I could see how the syntax aligned with my mental model of the object model.
 And then I went and talked to some JS developers and universally the reaction was viscerally negative.
 They partly reacted to the "own" keyword.
 A lot of developers don't have a...

-MM: Was it the "own" keyword or soething else?
+MM: Was it the "own" keyword or something else?

-BT: The presence of  keyword was the bigget problem. coming from current programs where you can do data properties without a keyword, saying "add this keyword for your 99% use case" was not an easy sell.  there's an arguent to be made that members today and new members tomorrow have default placement that makes sense.
+BT: The presence of  keyword was the biggest problem.
+Coming from current programs where you can do data properties without a keyword, saying "add this keyword for your 99% use case" was not an easy sell.  there's an arguent to be made that members today and new members tomorrow have default placement that makes sense.
 So allowing the implementation to place members based on the kind of member is worth more than the orthogonality.
 There's other issues, e.g., per instance and per class allocation semantics.

 WH: You said you liked the "own" keyword but found users don't like it.
 But at the last meeting we had users who don't like NOT having a keyword on a definition (because it makes it look too much like assignment) so we have users on both sides of this issue.
 How do we reconcile them?

-MF: Wel lthere are other options like ":=".   they weren't complainign about the lack of a keyword, they were complaining about the similarity to assignment.
+MF: Well there are other options like ":=".
+They weren't complaining about the lack of a keyword, they were complaining about the similarity to assignment.

 DH: Can we forget that := was ever brought up?